rcuza/chisel/README.md

 Written by [David Zhou][dz] in [python][py], forked and enhanced by [Chyetanya Kunte][ck] for his personal use, [Chisel][ch] is an amazing blog engine -- all in just one file.

+## Description
+The `chisel` utility takes a set of markdown formatted posts and produces the static html structure suitable for publishing the posts.
+The script works best in conjunction with a revision control system that also contains the templates, raw posts, and generated site.

+### [Chyetanya Kunte][ck]'s Enhancements

 This fork includes the following additions and enhancements:

 - Smartypants content parsing to emit typographically nicer quotes, proper em and en dashes, etc.